AnanyaSudarshan/GrowthMindz-client/AUTH_README.md

 # Authentication System

-This document describes the complete authentication system implemented for the GrowthMindz application.
+This document describes the complete authentication system implemented for the MindsetMovez application.

 ## Features Implemented